 Training and Development of Human Resources Dissertation Topics

 Recognition of the importance of Human Resources has increased in recent years; this is a result of competition from overseas economies.
-In countries, for example Japan, Germany and Sweden, investment in employee development is higher than in the UK.
+In Japan, Germany and Sweden, for example, investment in employee development is higher than in the UK.
 This has led to some organisations reviewing their policies on training, introducing continuous investment in their employees.

 - How do organisations survive economic crisis (from the training and development perspective)?

-- Does training and development really impact on the bottom line?
+- Does training and development really impact the bottom line?